 The ancient Romans are thought to have been the first to enjoy Glühwein.
 As they conquered Europe, they didn’t just leave behind ruins, but also wine’s enduring splendor.
 Glühwein included.
 Germanic regions took quite a liking to this sweetly spiced goodness and made it a must-have during the holiday season.

 Glühwein isn’t a drink that lights you up like a Christmas tree, but even the Scroogiest among us can’t resist the merry cheer found in a steamy cup.
-If you’re not full of holiday song by the last drop, consider yourself a stubborn Grinch.
+We have found the best way to enjoy it is from a ceramic mug similar to the one you would use for coffee or hot chocolate.
+Keep in mind Glühwein is served very warm sip slowly.
+Just know that if you’re not full of holiday song by the last drop, consider yourself a stubborn Grinch.

 How to Make Glühwein